 Small Museums Scholarship

 The Small Museums Committee of AASLH is offering up to 25 scholarships to this year’s AASLH Annual Meeting.
 AASLH will hold its Annual Meeting online this fall.
 Scholarships are available to full- or part-time paid/unpaid staff of small museums (annual budget of up to $250,000).
-Each scholarship will cover the complete cost of one individual conference registration fee.
+Each scholarship will cover one Full Conference Pass.

 The scholarship is open to AASLH individual members or people working for institutional members and is a benefit of membership.